Not an actual patient

 - Skin rash

-Skin rashes are common with REYATAZ and usually go away within two weeks without any change in treatment.
-Severe rash may develop with other symptoms which could be serious.
-If you develop a severe rash or a rash with any of the following symptoms, call your healthcare provider or go to the nearest hospital emergency room right away: general feeling of discomfort or “flu-like” symptoms, fever, muscle or joint aches, red or inflamed eyes, blisters, mouth sores, swelling of your face, or a painful, warm, or red lump under your skin.
+Skin rashes are common with REYATAZ but can sometimes be severe and may develop with other symptoms which could be serious.
+If you develop a severe rash or a rash with any of the following symptoms, stop taking REYATAZ and call your healthcare provider or go to the nearest hospital emergency room right away: general feeling of discomfort or “flu-like” symptoms, fever, muscle or joint aches, red or inflamed eyes, blisters, mouth sores, swelling of your face, or a painful, warm, or red lump under your skin.